mecxist/LIL_OS/README.md

 - 📁 **Standardized Project Structure** — Organized governance from day one.
 LIL OS provides a best-practices directory and file structure that keeps all governance files, rules, decision logs, and validation scripts in the right places.
 Your team and AI assistants can find and enforce rules consistently—no more wondering where things belong.

-- ⚖️ **Governance Without Bureaucracy** — Only important changes need governance (changes to goals, authority, or automation).
+- ⚖️ **Governance With Smart Enforcement** — Only important changes need governance (changes to goals, authority, or automation).
 Regular code changes work exactly like before—no red tape for everyday development.
+When governance is required, LIL OS automatically ensures all governance file changes are properly documented with decision log entries—validation fails if critical governance files are modified without corresponding documentation.

 - 🏷️ **Rules Management** — Every rule has a unique ID (like `LIL-CR-PROCESS-0001`) for tracking, finding, and monitoring changes.
 No more hunting through documentation to figure out what rule applies where.